voder-ai/create-fastify-ts/docs/development-setup.md

 - Treat security warnings from npm, GitHub, or other tooling (e.g., Dependabot alerts) as defects that must be triaged and addressed, not as optional advice.

 The CI/CD pipeline now includes a dedicated dependency vulnerability audit step using `npm audit --production --audit-level=high`, and a non-blocking `dry-aged-deps` freshness report that highlights stale dependencies without failing the build.
 For details on how these checks are wired into the pipeline and how to interpret their output, see `docs/decisions/0015-dependency-security-scanning-in-ci.accepted.md`.

-## Fastify Server Stub

-The current Fastify setup in `src/server.ts` is intentionally minimal:

-- Creates a Fastify instance with logging enabled.
-- Registers a `GET /health` route that returns `{ "status": "ok" }`.
-- Exports a `buildServer()` helper for tests and a `startServer()` helper for future runtime startup.

-This stub satisfies the Fastify ADR while keeping business logic out of the initial bootstrap.
-Future stories (for example, the PNG upload endpoint) will extend this server module with additional routes and plugins.